 Stories On This Episode

-Dairy farmers say milk comes only from a mammal, which is backed up by the FDA.
-Plant-based milk companies say foods amount to much more than legal definitions.
+Dairy farmers say milk comes only from a mammal, which is backed up by longstanding FDA rules.
+The plant-based milk companies argue that foods amount to much more than their legal definitions.

 California will be the first state to label the controversial chemical glyphosate, declared safe by the EPA, and "probably carcinogenic to humans" by the IARC.